BradHutchings/Mmojo-Server/deploy/200-Windows-WSL/08-Build-Mmojo-Server.md

 ---
 ### Choose a Model
 Choose a model.
-I'd suggest choosing **IBM Granite 8B Instruct**.
+I'd suggest choosing **Google Gemma 4B Instruct**.
 It will be copied to your `$HOME/Mmojo-Server` directory.
 ```
 . mm-choose-model.sh
 ```